cde-ev/cdecao/readme.md

 ### Debugging and Testing

-The overall application code is covered with tests quite well.
+Wide parts of the application code are covered with unit tests (`io` and room constraints are not covered yet).
 To run them, execute
 ```sh
 cargo test
 ```